Leith42/ft_ls/README.md

 # ft_ls
-My own implementation of the most used Unix command `ls` with some of its options.\s\s ACL and extended attributes are managed.
+My own implementation of the most used Unix command `ls` with some of its options.

+ACL and extended attributes are managed.

 ## Using it